Kocal/jsdoc-vuejs/README.md

 > A JSDoc plugin for listing props, data, computed data, and methods from *.vue files.

+# This branch has been fixed to work with Vue 3 compiler-sfc

 ## Requirements

 - Node 10+